 Accuracy

-In [1] a work on data quality for watershed data which is a timeseries data.
-[1] Mauro et.al. presented a study on the importance of data quality in watershed streamflow and sediment data analysis.
+In [1] data quality for watershed data which is a timeseries data is discussed.
+Mauro et.al.
+[1] presented a study on the importance of data quality in watershed streamflow and sediment data analysis.
 The work showcases the study of fine sediment yield in the Goodwin Creek watershed of 21.3 km.
 The work is a study on the effect of various spatial data, and geomorphology on land use and land cover maps.
 The work uses various existing models like Soil and Water Assessment Tool (SWAT) and AVSWAT to study the performance.
 The result shows that GIS data has a significant effect on the models to predict the streamflow and sediment data analysis where the data quality plays an important role to improve the accuracy of the model.

 In [42] a study on SDQ for American Community Survey Data 2013 is been performed.
 This study showcased the data quality errors in the American census data in various parameters like age income where discrepancy in these parameters for some counties was very high using mean and median as data quality parameters.